-6 Continue with Special days for pupils to include all aspects of equality including keeping safe in all situations including Esafety.
+pupils equalit ue with Special days for to include all aspects of ty including keeping all situations including y.
+Plan these into the school year and seek feedback after each event.
 Ongoing We celebrate, respect and raise awareness for diversity by anti- bullying week and online safety, charity fayres and fundraising events - children in need and comic relief, sports days.
-We have had several wellbeing days and culture and community days in which we received lots of positive feedback from staff and pupils. -- --------- --
+We have had several wellbeing days and culture and community days in which we received lots of positive feedback from staff and pupils. ------------------- --- -- --- --------- --